Administration, Operations, and Quality Assurance

 Medical Case Management Program Manager

-Susy's training as an RN and her experiences in wholistic wellness have helped her come to The Damien Center devoted to serving the needs of our patients.
+Susy's training as an RN and her experiences in holistic wellness have helped her come to The Damien Center devoted to serving the needs of our patients.
 Susy is a person of high energy, great empathy, and playful curiosity, with strong, non-judgmental respect for others.
 At the heart of Susy's life experiences is the joy she finds in supporting others in their particular paths to greater well-being.
 Susy is married with two young adult children.

 Medical Case Manager